Benefits of an energy audit

 Why should I get one?

-• What is causing my ice dams?
+• What's causing my ice dams?

 • Why do those mailed reports say I use more energy than my neighbors?